nmusers/docs/content/Reference manual/$abbreviated.md

 One  or  names  may  be  coded.
 They are referred to as "declared variables."
 IF INTEGER or DOWHILE is  coded,  the  type  of  the variable is integer.
-Otherwise, the type of the variable is dou- ble precision.
-If one or two dimensions are declared, the  vari- able  being declared is an array.
+Otherwise, the type of the variable is double precision.
+If one or two dimensions are declared, the  variable  being declared is an array.
 Each dimension may be a number or a variable or  an  expression.
 Constants  defined  in  SIZES (e.g.,  NO,  LVR)  may  be used.
 Multiple DECLARE options may be coded.
 The characters "DECLARE" are  optional  after  the  first.
 Commas  are  ignored, and type and dimensions must be respecified as needed.
 No other  options  of  $ABBR  may  appear  after  the DECLARE  option(s).
 Declared  variables  are  global, i.e., are defined in all blocks of abbreviated code.
-The  number  of  sub- scripts  must agree with the number of dimensions in the declara- tion.
-Declared variables that are not INTEGER or DOWHILE will be random variables if they are assigned in a statement whose right- side involves ETA's or EPS's.
+The  number  of  subscripts  must agree with the number of dimensions in the declaration.
+Declared variables that are not INTEGER or DOWHILE will be random variables if they are assigned in a statement whose rightside involves ETA's or EPS's.

 Example: